HL7/C-CDA-Examples/Care Team/Care Team Narrative Only/Readme.md

 ###Comments

-* This is an example of how to send a Care Team with narrative only
+* This is an example of how to send a Care Team with narrative only.
+Updated 3/5/2020 with proper templateId.

 ###Custodian